 What is the Best Month to Plant Ginger?

-Ginger requires warmth, so the best time to start growing ginger is late winter or early spring (February–March).
+Ginger requires warmth, so the best time to start growing ginger is early spring (March–April).
 Start indoors or in a greenhouse.
-Transplant outdoors after the last frost (May–June) if containers are used.
+Transplant outdoors after the last frost (May–June) if containers are used, as you can always bring your ginger plants into a frost-free environment should there be a late cold spell.
 For direct outdoor planting, wait until soil temperatures reach 20–25°C.

 Step-by-Step Planting Guide